kktsangag-cyber/CH40208-Exercise/README.md

 # CH40208-Exercise

 ## Introduction
 This repository contains a collection of exercises developed during the self-study of Computational Chemistry.
-The content follows the curriculum of the CH40208 online resource, covering topics from basic Numpy skills to foundational molecular modeling.
+The content follows the curriculum of the CH40208 online resource, covering topics from basic Numpy skills to fundamental molecular modeling.

 ## Course Topics
 Topics I have covered: